HeapSpace/heapcon/content/speakers/nemanja-miljkovic/index.md

 ---
-title: "Building a guitar amplifier using the Web Audio API"
+title: "Building a Guitar Amplifier Using the Web Audio API"
 description: "An introduction to the Web Audio API on a practical example"
 speaker: "Nemanja Miljković"
 bio: "Nemanja is an engineer with extensive experience in web related technologies.
 He's really passionate about music, but he will most certainly perform on a stage only as a conference speaker.
 He's a magician specializing in card magic and his best trick is making code compile."